Alej0hio/LibertyLand-Bot/README.md

 # LibertyLand-Bot

-Bot para el servidor de LibertyLand en Discord.

-Este bot está hecho en Java usando JDA (Java Discord API) y JDA-Utilities.

-Se aceptan PRs.
+Bot for the LibertyLand's Discord Server

+Made in Java using JDA and JDA-Utilities